learningequality/kolibri/docs/backend_architecture/uap/implementation.rst

 an object, we need an efficient way to retrieve the set of roles the user has in relation to that object.
 This involves traversing the Role table, Collection hierarchy, and possibly the Membership table.
-Because we require explicit representation of membership at any level in the hierarchy, we can rely solely on the transitivity of role permissions in order to determine the role that a user has with respect to some data.
+Because we require explicit representation of membership at each level in the hierarchy, we can rely solely on the transitivity of role permissions in order to determine the role that a user has with respect to some data.